Skip to contents

 layout_section() is chainable: pipe one call into the next to lay out each section in turn, building the document's structure as a readable sequence of calls.

-Layout settings left NULL are recorded as missing, so that generate_docs() can fall through to the document-level defaults set in initialize_doc().
+Layout settings left at their NULL/default are recorded as missing, so that generate_docs() can fall through to the document-level defaults set in initialize_doc().
 This cascade — section setting if given, document default otherwise — lets most sections inherit a consistent look while individual sections override what they need.

 A section must be laid out before it can be rendered; generate_docs() will report any section that was added to the document but never passed through layout_section().